- 1 What is Zoom Poker?

 About two years ago, it was Full Tilt Poker that launched one of the most monumental innovations to poker in recent history: Rush Poker.
 Since then, PokerStars has developed their own version of speedy action-packed poker, which they named Zoom Poker.

 The concept is simple, but the effect is enormous.
-Basically, players never have to wait at a table where they’ve already decided to fold.
+Basically, players never have to wait at a table where they have already decided to fold.
 Zoom Poker places you in a large player pool, so that the second you press Fast Fold, you will be whisked away to a new table of opponents.
 The software will automatically fold your old hand in turn as seen by your opponents at the previous table, so no one can see when a player has folded out of turn.

 Zoom Poker is available in both cash games and tournaments (SNG and MTT), on all PC and Mac clients, and on the PokerStars mobile app.